 After you set the type to Incident, a second menu appears that lets you link the incident to a problem ticket.

 If you decide to reopen the solved problem ticket, the incident tickets aren't updated.
 They stay solved.
-If you solved a problem ticket prematurely or if you need to communicate something more to the requesters, you can easily reopen the incident tickets before solving the problem ticket again.
+If you solved a problem ticket prematurely or if you need to communicate something more to the requesters, you can reopen the incident tickets before solving the problem ticket again.
 Click the Incidents tab when viewing the problem ticket and bulk edit all of the tickets.
 Submit the tickets as open and proceed with re-solving the problem ticket.

 Related topics